 Day 5.
 After an early breakfast, we set off to the Old Town of Nessebar, situated on a peninsula connected to the mainland by a narrow isthmus.
 Too early in the day to be overwhelmed by the crowds, the atmosphere in this centuries-old fortress city resembles an isolated, authentic, and tranquil world.
 Greek, Roman, Ottoman, and Bulgarian people have left traces of their civilizations in the old town.
 Just before the spirit of the Old City gives way to the bustle of crowds of tourists, we leave for the valley of the Thracian kings.
 The Thracian Tomb of Kazanluk (UNESCO), located in the heart of the prime rose-growing region (the roses are used for rose oil production) again bears witness to the highly developed Thracian culture and arts.
-The city of Plovdiv warmly welcomes visitors and enthralls them with its turbulent history dating back to the era of the Trojan War.
+The city of Plovdiv warmly welcomes visitors and enthrals them with its turbulent history dating back to the era of the Trojan War.
 We tour the cultural sights.
 Dinner and overnight stay in Plovdiv.

 Day 6.
-From Plovdiv, we cross the Rhodope Mountains to arrive at the foothills of the Pirin Mountains at the all seasons resort of Bansko.
+From Plovdiv, we cross the Rhodope Mountains to arrive at the foothills of the Pirin Mountains at the all-seasons resort of Bansko.
 The mountains are indescribably attractive and we waste no time in starting to explore them on foot.
 The vehicle will take us to the alpine zone, from where we will trek for an hour among the gorgeous Bunderitsa Lakes.
 Don’t forget your camera to document the natural beauty of the glacial lakes and the surrounding sea of rugged peaks.
 On the way back to Bansko we will stop at the Baikusheva Mura, a 1300-year-old Bosnian pine tree, as old as the Bulgarian nation itself.
 Bansko is a town of great contrast.
-It has a cozy center with buildings from the Bulgarian revival period surrounded by modern architectural structures.
-Sightseeing in the center, followed by dinner with tasty local specialties.
+It has a cosy center with buildings from the Bulgarian revival period surrounded by modern architectural structures.
+Sightseeing in the center, followed by dinner with tasty local specialities.